ampmonteiro/es2015-native-module-loader/README.md

 second branch using module loader browser and with simple functions

-third branch using module load and Class way (using es2015 Class syntax sugar)
+third branch using module loader Browser and Class way (using es2015 Class syntax sugar)

 ### Run the examples

- -> It will be updated later
+-> Install NodeJs ( and npm)

+-> Clone one of Branches

+-> Open a terminal ( on MacOS or Linux) or CommandLine / PowerShell ( on Windows)

+-> PUT the command: npm i or npm install

+-> PUT the command: npm run s (to run the server and open the file on Browser)

 ### Browser Support